blackhan-software/avalanche-cli/README.md

 ```
 keystore create-user                              Create a new user with the specified username and password.
-keystore list-users                               List the users in this keystore.
 keystore delete-user                              Delete a user.
 keystore export-user                              Export a user.
-The user can be imported to another node with 'keystor..
+The user can be imported to another node wit..
-keystore import-user                              Import a user. 'password' must match the user's password. 'username' ..
+keystore import-user                              Import a user. 'password' must match the user's password. '..
+keystore list-users                               List the users in this keystore.
 ```

 ## [Metrics API](https://docs.ava.network/v1.0/en/api/metrics)